- What is Social Science

 Second Year - Spring Semester - Credits (15)

-- Social Science and Education Electives (Choose any course from the Social Science and Education Division ) Credits: (3)
+- Social Science and Education Electives (Choose any course from the Social Science and Education Division or from list above.)
+Credits: (3)

 - History (See General Education Core Requirements in Catalog) Credits: (3)